Covid19OutputJapan/Covid19OutputJapan.github.io/tokyo_latest.md

 summary:
 ---

-{% assign fig_loc = "./archives/20210727/Figures/" %}
+{% assign fig_loc = "./archives/20210803/Figures/" %}

-## Last update on July 27, 2021
+## Last update on August 3, 2021
-** Based on the data available as of July 25, 2021.
+** Based on the data available as of August 1, 2021.
 Click to enlarge each image.

 {% include link_to_code.html %}